 Yu Hui the chimpanzee mimics keeper, washes hands, tries on face mask

-A chimpanzee in Chongqing, China attempted to copy what he observed as his keeper's COVID-19 routine.
+A chimpanzee in Chongqing, China copied his keeper's COVID-19 routine.
+Correction: This video previously reported the incorrect species.
+The animal is a chimpanzee.

-A chimpanzee in Chongqing, China attempted to copy what he observed as his keeper's COVID-19 routine.
+A chimpanzee in Chongqing, China copied his keeper's COVID-19 routine.
+Correction: This video previously reported the incorrect species.
+The animal is a chimpanzee.

 Former New England Patriots quarterback Tom Brady didn't mince words describing his fellow NFL players in his Instagram story Thursday.